Who the heck is Ora Smith? She’s taken many personality tests trying to figure that out.

 How did you get started writing?

 Even though as a child I dreamed of being a writer, in undergraduate school I initially majored in Clothing and Textiles.
-I had (and still have!) a great love for costumes and watching movies with great historical clothing.
-I’ll watch a bad movie if it’s got good costumes.
+I had (and still have!) a great love for costumes and watching movies with authentic historical clothing.
+I’ll watch a bad movie if it has good costumes.
 Once I was married and had children, the dream of both writing and researching my family kept persisting but I feared I’d ignore my children if I delved into these interests.
-After they went to bed, I’d do research into the wee hours of the night and eventually started taking research trips to North Carolina one time a year for about six of seven years.
+After they went to bed, I’d do research into the wee hours of the night and eventually started taking research trips to North Carolina one time a year for about six or seven years.
 In all, I spent twelve years slowly researching my first book, White Oak River, a novel about my ancestors who gave away a child.
-(It will not be the first published, however.)
+(It was not the first published, however.)
 After my five children graduated from high school, I went back to school for a Master of Art in Creative Writing.

 What is your writing process?